DRAFT – UNDER CONSTRUCTION

 - 1993: Cesar Chavez dies in San Luis, Arizona.

-- 1994: U.S. ratifies North American Free Trade Agreement, phasing out tariffs from Mexico and Canada on goods such as agricultural products.
+- 1994: The U.S. ratifies North American Free Trade Agreement, which phased out tariffs from Mexico and Canada on goods such as agricultural products.

 - 1997: United Farmworkers (UFW) launches a major effort to organize strawberry workers in Watsonville and Salinas.